RjEcho217/docker.github.io/compose/gettingstarted.md

    The number should increment.

+**Tips** for Windows Users.
+If the ADD & WORKDIR have the same name as VOLUMES it can casue errors when trying to load.
+Rename or removing the VOLUMES from the docker-compose.yml resolves this issue, or changing the volume mount path, while running from your local machine.
 ## Step 5: Update the application

 Because the application code is mounted into the container using a volume, you